spotty118/kilocode/docs/LANGCHAIN_INTEGRATION.md

 ## Limitations

-- **Simple Similarity**: Currently uses basic text matching (can be upgraded to real embeddings)
 - **Memory Storage**: Vector store is in-memory only (resets on restart)
 - **File Limit**: Processes a limited number of files to maintain performance

 ## Future Enhancements

-1. **Real Embeddings**: Integrate with actual embedding models for better semantic understanding
-2. **Persistent Storage**: Save indexed documents to disk for faster startup
+1. **Persistent Storage**: Save indexed documents to disk for faster startup
-3. **Advanced Filtering**: Smart file filtering based on relevance and language
+2. **Advanced Filtering**: Smart file filtering based on relevance and language
-4. **Configuration UI**: Visual interface for configuration management
+3. **Configuration UI**: Visual interface for configuration management

 ## Development Notes